emigimenezj/eloquent-javascript-notes/NOTES.md

 > An async function is marked by the word `async` before the `function` keyword.
 >
 > Inside an `async` function, the word `await` can be put in front of an expression to wait for a promise to resolve and only then continue the execution of the function.
 Such a function no longer runs from start to competion in one go.
-Instead, it can be *frozen* at any point that has an `await`, and can bbe resumed at a later time.
+Instead, it can be *frozen* at any point that has an `await`, and can be resumed at a later time.

 ### ◼️ Generators ⭐